ligato/docs/docs/tutorials/05_kv-scheduler.md

 }
 ```

-#### 3. Descriptor with Dependency
+#### Descriptor with dependency

-Next, we continue with the route descriptor that has a dependency on an interface.
+Let's continue with the route descriptor that has a dependency on an interface.
 This descriptor defines additional
-fields since we will need to define the dependency on the interface configuration item.
-We will also specify the descriptor struct, and implement methods outside of the descriptor constructor.
+fields since you will define the dependency on the interface configuration item.
+You will also specify the descriptor struct, and implement methods outside of the descriptor constructor.

-First, define the struct and constructor:
+Define the struct and constructor:

 ```go
 type RouteDescriptor struct {